Borobudur Central Java, Indonesia Travel Guide

 Wear comfortable walking shoes, especially for temple exploration.

-Carry water, especially during hot days at the temples or on outdoor excursions.
+Carry water, especially when it's hot days at the temples or on outdoor excursions.

 Enhance your knowledge of Javanese art, history, and culture by visiting these enriching institutions.